For daily wit & wisdom, sign up for the Almanac newsletter.

 No content available.

 If you have noticed that the number of birds—especially those beloved songbirds—has dwindled over the years, you are not alone.
+Most gardeners are keen observers of what is going on in their yards, and we’ve noted the decrease in bird populations.

-If you care about birds, you need to garden for caterpillars.
+Gardeners are also aware of the pests they have to deal with in their gardens, with caterpillars being especially noticeable due to the damage that they cause.
+But here’s the rub: If you care about birds, you need to garden for caterpillars.
 Yes, caterpillars!

 Raise your awareness about caterpillars and take a bird’s-eye view of the situation.

-Most gardeners are keen observers of what is going on in their yards, so you may be aware that overall bird populations are decreasing.
-Gardeners are also aware of the pests they have to deal with in their gardens, with caterpillars being especially noticeable due to the damage that they cause.

 This is going to be a tough sell, but birds need those caterpillars, so don’t be in a hurry to squish, stomp, or spray every single one that you see.
 In spring, when they have a nest full of hatchlings, bird parents are busy delivering food to their babies.
 Soft, squishy caterpillars are digestible by baby birds and provide the right proteins, lipids, and carotenoids for good nutrition.

 Although some of the caterpillars that the chickadees and other birds eat are the larvae of butterflies, most are from moths.
 As observant as gardeners are, there are many different species of moths living in your yard that you may never notice due to the fact that they are nocturnal and their larvae are small and unobtrusive.
-Some, such as the esther moth larvae, hang off of a branch like twigs, while the pug moth larvae look like sticks.
+Some, such as the Esther moth larvae, hang off of a branch like twigs, while the pug moth larvae look like sticks.
 Only a sharp-eyed bird is going to find them.

 Native Trees That Support Caterpillars (and Birds)